Clark Strand

-Clark Strand (born August 14, 1957) is an American author and lecturer on spirituality and religion.
-A former Zen Buddhist monk, he was the first Senior Editor of Tricycle: The Buddhist Review.
-He left that position in 1996 and moved to Woodstock, New York, to write and teach full-time.
+Clark Strand (born August 14, 1957) is an American author and teacher, mainly on spirituality and religion.
+In 1993 he became the first Senior Editor of Tricycle: The Buddhist Review.
+He writes about his explorations of numerous types of spiritual paths and religions.
+He left his position at Tricycle in 1996 and moved to Woodstock, New York, to write and teach full-time.

 He is also a poet and has written two books that feature or include his poetry.

 Early life and education

 Strand was born in 1957, and grew up in Arkansas and Alabama.
 The family moved to Atlanta in 1971, and Strand graduated from the Lovett School in 1975.

 Strand was raised as a Southern Presbyterian, and converted to Buddhism in the 1970s.
 He studied philosophy and religion at Sewanee: The University of the South in Sewanee, Tennessee, graduating in 1980.